Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Construction of co-trading networks

 The pairwise co-occurrence count ind\gr{ex $c_{t,i,j}^{\delta, d^i, d^j}$} \gr{is a scaled count of} the number of trades for stock $i$ with direction $d^i$, and trades for stock $j$ with direction $d^j$, which co-occur on day $t$. \gr{Formally, it} is defined as

 These pairwise co-occurrence indices have three useful properties.
-Firstly, they are non-negative and higher values indicates stronger co-occurrence relations.
-Secondly, the indices are scaled, so that they can be used to compare relations across pairs of stocks.
-Thirdly, the indices are symmetric.
+First, they are non-negative and higher values indicates stronger co-occurrence relations.
+Second, the indices are scaled, so that they can be used to compare relations across pairs of stocks.
+Third, the indices are symmetric.
 Additionally, the indices are defined using sets of trades which are filtered based on different conditions so that they are flexible and can easily be generalized to \gr{a} customized set of orders.